facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 };
 ```

 Infima uses 7 shades of each color.
-We recommend using [ColorBox](https://www.colorbox.io/) to find the different shades of colors for your chosen primary color.

 ```css
 /**